gciatto/mpp4rs-slides/content/01-Preliminaries/_index.md

 - Relevant questions:
   * how to deal with platform-specific aspects?
-  * how to create platform agnostic design?
+  * how to create platform-agnostic design?

 {{% /section %}}